aprettyloner/aws-kubeflow-workshop/content/kubernetes_dist_training/submit_job.md

 Epoch 2/30
 ```

 Congratulations!
-You are performing a distributed training job using Amazon EKS on a distributed file system backed by S3.
-Sweet!
+You are performing a distributed TensorFlow training job using Horovod on Amazon EKS with a distributed file system backed by S3.
+High-five!!